complynx/easync/README.rst

 >>> Promise(action)(...args).then(parse_result).then(parse_one_more_result).catch(any_exception).then(cleanup)

-:resolved(result):      The positive callback for the Promise_.
-Has to accept one positional argument - the result.
+:function resolved(result):         The positive callback for the Promise_.
+Has to accept one positional argument -
+                                    the result.
-:rejected(exception):   The negative callback for the Promise_.
-Has to accept one positional argument - the caught
+:function rejected(exception):      The negative callback for the Promise_.
+Has to accept one positional argument -
-                        exception.
+                                    the caught exception.
 :print_exception:                   Passed into the corresponding argument of the newly created Promise_.
 :return:                            New Promise_.

 Promise.catch
 -------------